-The United Nations Volunteers, Sri Lanka in collaboration with the Ministry of Social Empowerment and Primary Industries, developed the first draft of the National Policy on Volunteerism in 2014 through multi-stakeholder consultation consisting of experts from the Government, Academia, Non-Governmental Organizations (NGOs), Civil Society Organizations (CSOs), Volunteer Involving Organizations (VIOs), Youth Groups, Private Sector.
+The United Nations Volunteers(UNV) programme, in collaboration with the Ministry of Social Empowerment and Primary Industries of Sri Lanka, developed the first draft of the National Policy on Volunteerism in 2014 through multi-stakeholder consultation consisting of experts from the Government, Academia, Non-Governmental Organizations (NGOs), Civil Society Organizations (CSOs), Volunteer Involving Organizations (VIOs), Youth Groups and Private Sector.

-The National Volunteering Secretariat is currently established under the Department of Social Services to act as a coordinating body for volunteer efforts within the country, to connect volunteers with relevant volunteering opportunities as required by the relevant Volunteer Involving Organization.
+The NVS is currently established under the Department of Social Services to act as a coordinating body for volunteer efforts within the country, to connect volunteers with relevant volunteering opportunities as required by the relevant VIO.
 Currently, UNV is supporting the Government of Sri Lanka to develop a Volunteer Management System to conduct these tasks efficiently and track relevant data related to volunteering within the country.